-David is an accomplished presenter at national and regional conferences, webinars, and contributor to publications on topics related to IT in higher education.
+David is an accomplished presenter at national and regional conferences, institutes, webinars, and contributor to publications on topics related to leadership and IT in higher education.
 He has served on EDUCAUSE taskforces, panels and committees, including the Taskforce on Digital Transformation (Dx), the Expert Panel on IT/IR Collaboration, the Enterprise IT Working Group, the IT Issues Panel, the EDUCAUSE National Program Committee, and others.
 David was the Faculty Director for the inaugural EDUCAUSE Institute Senior Director Program, and helped to develop and facilitate the online version as well.

 David has a bachelor's degree in computer science, and a master's degree in communications (with emphasis on instructional technology).
 He is a graduate of the EDUCAUSE Frye Leadership Institute and the EDUCAUSE Leading Change Institutes.